MikeColetta/NationalParkPrototype/README.md

 I'm creating a prototype for a National Park Simulation game.
+Using ChatGPT 3.5 to build the basics.